Artist

 At Founding Farmers & Distillers DC, we commissioned Loda to paint a portrait of a contemporary and hip Young George Washington.
 Affectionately called “Georgie with a Man Bun,” this portrait has created quite a stir with guests and the media.
 Modeled after the iconic Athenaeum Portrait of Washington featured on our one dollar bill, Loda’s portrait achieves a luminous quality by rendering a Grisaille – a sienna, blue, and white underpainting – before glazing the portrait with thin layers of oil paint.
 Young Washington materialized as Loda added each layer, tweaking facial features and introducing new accessories.
 Loda maintained trademark features like Washington’s heavy eyelids and familiar half-smile, while updating his look with more contemporary components like the man bun, a leather monogramed bracelet, Wayfarer sunglasses, and of course, a tumbler of Founding Spirits.
 The result is a character with an uncanny resemblance to our Founding Distiller, as if he were 25 years old and in vogue.

-We commissioned this piece to represent our hopeful vision of a young Washington today, which in our world view would be a Washington who would have evolved to align with our condemning of slavery and acknowledgment of the awfulness and tragedy of the countless injustices put upon enslaved people.
+We commissioned this piece to represent our hopeful vision of a young Washington today, which in our world view would be a Washington who would have evolved to align with our condemnation of slavery and acknowledgment of the awfulness and tragedy of the countless injustices put upon enslaved people.
 Our restaurant pays tribute to our first president while simultaneously recognizing his participation in our country’s history of slavery and its continuing ramifications.

 In King of Prussia, Loda’s paintings are the featured art in one of our dining rooms and help us detail the role of agriculture during the American Revolution and in the formation of our country.
 We commissioned Loda, whose ancestors were awarded some of Pennsylvania’s original farmland, to cover our walls with images representing our Founding Farmers and their contributions to our nation.
 Loda did extensive research for this project, including working with the head gardeners and historians at Mount Vernon and Monticello.